-The three-electrode valve altered the whole aspect of the problem of television by giving a means of the three-electrode valve provides an immensely powerful amplifier, the amplification obtainable is limited.
+The three-electrode valve altered the whole aspect of the problem of television by giving a means of amplifying the most minute currents to almost any extent, and an attempt was made to use the valve in conjunction with the photo-electric cell for that purpose, but although the three-electrode valve provides an immensely powerful amplifier, the amplification obtainable is limited.
 A stage is reached when irregularities in the emission from the first valve become audible, and if the signal is not heard before this point is reached further amplification is useless.
 Enormous amplification is obtainable before this stage is reached, but the response from the cell is very far below the limit.
 With the ordinary potassium cell, a further amplification of approximately a thousand times would be required.

-FIG. 49.-Method of connecting Amplifier to a Photo-electric Cell.
+Fig. 49.-Method of connecting Amplifier to a Photo-electric Cell.